Thinking with Drafting: Optical Decompression via Logical Reconstruction: Method

-In the first stage, the model acts as a parser.
+\paragraph{Optical Decompression via Logical Parsing} In the first stage, the model acts as a parser.
 It perceives the raw input $\mathcal{I}$ and attempts to decompress the implicit logical topology into an explicit structural draft.
 This yields a preliminary textual explanation $\hat{t}$ and an initial draft $\hat{s}$:

 Crucially, the generation of $\hat{s}$ is not a single step, but a step-by-step decomposition of the problem.
 It embodies our axiom that \textit{Parsing is Reasoning}: the generation of $s$ forces the model to resolve ambiguities in $\mathcal{I}$ into discrete logical atoms.